What is better than delicious, cinnamon spiced, pumpkin oatmeal cookies loaded with dark chocolate pieces and tart cranberries in the fall?

 - Preheat your oven to 350 degrees F and line a baking sheet (or two) with a silicone baking mat or parchment paper.

-- Fold in the dark chocolate chips (1 cup) and dried cranberries (1 cup).
+- Fold in the chocolate chunks (1 cup) and the dried cranberries (1 cup) with a wooden spoon.

 Notes

-- Pumpkin cookies tend to be a bit fluffier and more "cake-like" than your typical cookie.
-This means they won't spread out as much when baking, and will be a little thicker.
-Don't worry that you did something wrong with this recipe if this happens to you!
+- Pumpkin cookies tend to be a bit fluffier and more “cake-like” than your typical cookie.
+This means they won’t spread out as much when baking, and will be a little thicker and quite soft.
+Don’t worry that you did something wrong with this recipe if this happens to you – it’s supposed to happen!

 - These cookies can be frozen in an airtight bag or container for up to 3 months.
 Defrost in the microwave for 15-20 seconds for a perfect warm cookie.